httpwg/http-extensions/draft-ietf-httpbis-priority.md

   update.

 Priority Field Value:
-: The priority update value in ASCII text, encoded using Structured Headers.
+: The priority update value in ASCII text, encoded using Structured Fields.

 The PRIORITY_UPDATE frame MAY be sent before the stream that it references has been created.
 The Prioritized Stream ID MUST be within the stream limit.
 If a